-It is unclear how each campus of the CSU is expected to ensure that, at a minimum, 5% of each incoming class opt-in to participate in this program.
-Further, the bill is silent as to methods each campus of the CSU may follow or adhere to if or when a campus of the CSU is unable to meet the stringent requirement as established in this measure.
+Additionally, should more than 95% of eligible students decide to opt-out of the Program, the measure is silent as to how each CSU campus will ensure that at least 5% of each incoming class participate in the Program.
+Further, the bill is silent as to the methods each campus of the CSU is to follow or adhere to if, or when, a campus of the CSU is unable to meet the stringent requirement as established in this measure.